yiivan/meta_file_reader/Readme.md

 2. Place sample meta-files into:
 	 Meta_File_Reader/Meta_File_Reader/meta_files
-	 Each file has to be a list of JSON records and in the '.json' format.
+	 Each file will be a list of JSON records and has to be in the '.json' format.

 3. Inside the first layer of the Meta_File_Reader folder, run the server in the terminal:
    python manage.py runserver